DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 ## Constructing `Dataset` Objects

 There are a two ways to construct a `Dataset`, by providing a path to an ASDF file or by providing a directory containing an ASDF file.
-Here we shall first fetch an ASDF file with Fido and then pass it to `Dataset.from_asdf`:
+Here we shall first fetch an ASDF file with Fido and then pass it to `dkist.load_dataset`:

 ```{code-cell} ipython
 ---